Tropical Depression 25 strengthens to Tropical Storm Gamma

 Tropical Depression 25 formed Friday morning in the northwestern Caribbean Sea and strengthened into Tropical Storm Gamma on Friday night.

-Gamma is moving toward the northwest near 9 mph, and a gradual turn toward the north-northwest with a decrease in forward speed is expected over the next couple of days.
+Gamma is expected to make a gradual turn toward the north-northwest with a decrease in forward speed over the next couple of days.

 On the forecast track, the center of the tropical cyclone should be near the northeastern Yucatan Peninsula on Saturday.